stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 Marocchino pipeline.

-Around the same time the author of Marocchino sent a mail mentioning he could not used the new GCC port as is was missing Single and Double precision FPU support.
+Around the same time the author of Marocchino sent a mail mentioning he could not use the new GCC port as it was missing Single and Double precision FPU support.
 Using the new verification pipeline I set out to start working on adding single and double precision floating point support to the OpenRISC gcc port.
 My verification target would be the Marocchino pipeline.